Let’s See How to Block Adverts and Stop Pop-ups on Chrome

 Why Do Adverts and Pop-ups Keep on Appearing on Chrome?

-Pop-ups and adverts are anything that appears on your Chrome screen for prompt purposes.
+Pop-ups and adverts are anything that appears on your Chrome screen for promotional purposes.
 It could be a discount ad on a shopping site or a bunch of viral stories from sites you often visit.
 Mostly, pop-ups appear on Chrome because:

 • They promote a product or service related to the website you are browsing.